ccau1/test-blockchain-client/README.md

 [x] use multiple accounts under a rpc endpoint

-[ ] handle rpc endpoints based on endpoints returned errors
+[ ] handle rotating providers based on endpoints returned errors

-[ ] handle rpc endpoints based on speed
+[ ] handle rotating providers based on speed

-[ ] add a proxy (separate service for each chain type, single entry point for wallet side to communicate with all chain types)
+[x] add a proxy (separate service for each chain type, single entry point for wallet side to communicate with all chain types)